 Supported versions of ESXi server: 6.5 or higher, VMFS version 5.

 Additional configuration on ESXi host:

-Additional configuration on ESXI no

 - SSH enabled on startup.

 - NTP service configured and active.

 - The start/stop with host option enabled.

 Sandbox Analyzer is compatible with the trial version of VMware ESXi.
 However, for production deployments it is recommended to run on a licensed version of ESXi.